AdobeDocs/developers-animatesdk-docs/Document_object/docume50.md

 #### Description

-Method; performs a distribute-to-keyframes operation on the current selection—equivalent to selecting Distribute to KeyFrames.
+Method; performs a distribute-to-keyframes operation on the current selectionâ€”equivalent to selecting Distribute to KeyFrames.
 A new keyframe is created for every object.
 New keyframes are created on the active layer immediately after the active frame

 #### Example